netw0rm/atlaskit/packages/ak-component-base/docs/USAGE.md

 #### App Component

 To show the useage of the `override` prop, we'll create another component to control part of the state.
-Our App component will let Counter do whatever it likes with `count2` but will override `count1` to only update every 500 miliseconds and also count up by two.
+Our App component will let Counter do whatever it likes with `count2` but will override `count1` to only update every 500 milliseconds and also count up by two.

 ```js
 import { define, vdom, prop, Component } from 'skatejs';